Jess Rafalko

 Professional Bio

 I'm also a fiction writer.
-My work has appeared most recently in One Story and The Apple Valley Review.
+My short fiction has appeared most recently in One Story, and I am currently (interminably) at work on a novel.

 Areas of Specialization